 I love a good curry.
 “Curry” comes from the Tamil word kari, and is a generic reference to anything that accompanies rice or breads.
 It does not refer to any dish or combination of ingredients in particular, but it has been a part of the British palate since the 1700s.
 The first curry recipe in Britain appeared in The Art of Cookery made Plain and Easy by Hannah Glasse in 1747.

 There are a huge variety of curries to explore, from the mild korma to the hot vindaloo and far more besides.
 And this, Mr Stein may well be the best vindaloo recipe I’ve ever used.
-The recipe comes from Rick’s fabulous Rick Stein’s India, which is a beautiful book, with plenty of gorgeous photographs and clear recipes, I particularly like the notes in the back of the book which include extras (such as recipes for garam masala, chat masala, naan etc) and information about ingredients, techniques and suppliers.
+The recipe comes from Rick’s fabulous Rick Stein’s India, which is a beautiful book, with plenty of gorgeous photographs and clear recipes, I particularly like the notes in the back of the book which includes extras (such as recipes for garam masala, chat masala, naan etc) and information about ingredients, techniques and suppliers.
 Rick writes so passionately about the food and the culture behind it; he has the ability to bring to life the stories which surround each dish and explains the cultural significance and tastes in such an evocative way, making me feel I am almost joining him on his culinary journey.

 I’m not going to claim it is a quick fix, it is by no means.
 You have to start the day before you want to eat this delectable treat.
 A spice paste is to be made and the meat left to marinate in its blanket of goodness overnight, or at least a good few hours, the longer the better really.
 I choose to use whole spices and grind them myself – sure, getting the pestle and mortar out and bashing all the ingredients up to make a fragrant concoction is all part of the fun.
 Right?
+However, if you haven't got much time on your hands, why not try my Quick Goan Beef Curry?

 Vindaloo is associated with the Indian state of Goa, it has its origins in Portugal – the word ‘vindaloo’ doesn’t come from Hindi, as might be assumed, but from ‘vin d’alhos’, meaning wine and garlic in Portuguese.
 On its arrival in Goa, the wine was substituted for vinegar, and over time gained the name of ‘vindaloo’.